anthonyabeo/blog/content/posts/go-rpc.md

 func (t *T) MethodName(argType T1, replyType *T2) error
 ```

 To demonstrate how this will work, I'll simulate a simple environment with two servers, each running a simple process, communicating using RPC.
-The server will be created and networked using Vagrant (with Virtualbox).
+The servers will be created and networked using Vagrant (with Virtualbox).

 ### Vagrant Servers
 The Vagrantfile looks like so: